Connecting Tableau to SQL Server

 Once you select the Option, a new window will open to configure the Server Connections.

-- Enter information to sign in to the server: Use this section to determine how you want to connect with SQL Server.
+• Enter information to sign in to the server: Use this section to determine how you want to connect with the SQL Server.
 Select the Use Windows Authentication option if you use the current Windows login credentials.
 Otherwise, select the Use specific Username and Password option & specify the Username and Password to access the Server.

-For now, we used our local SQL Server instance to connect to Tableau.
+For now, we use our local instance to connect to Tableau.
 Next, click on the OK button.
 For more Data Sources >> Click Here.

 Once you click the OK button, the following screenshot will appear.
 Under the Database section, there is a drop-down menu to select the required Database available in that Instance.
 Here, choosing the Sql Server database you want to connect from Tableau would be best.